Home

 • Zucchini

-In the U.S., 89% of soy and 61% of corn is genetically modified.
+In the U.S., 88% of corn and 94% of soy is genetically modified (as of 2010).
 Because these are two of the most common ingredients in processed food, most processed food will contain one or both.

 Soy appears in your food as soy flour, oil, protein, and dozens of additives; corn as cornmeal, oil, corn syrup (used almost universally in place of sugar, such as in soda pop), and dozens of additives.